madisonostermann/Climate-Data-Analysis/README.md

 # Climate-Data-Analysis
 Leveraged multi-core processing on a Raspberry Pi Cluster to process large datasets with Apache Spark and PySpark.
-Developed Python programs to convert file types and compress data for easier processing, then compute on the datasets to extract valuable statistics.
+Developed Python programs to convert file types, compress data for easier processing, and compute on the datasets to extract valuable statistics.

 Starting with a .dat file of 100+ MB, DatToJson.py uses countries.txt to convert the .dat file into a compressed, easier to parse .json file.
 DatSpark.py then reads the resulting .json file and uses Spark to handle the parallel processing that speeds up computations on the large dataset.